 Sixteen-year-old Galadriel “El” Higgins is a half-British, half-Indian sorceress at the Scholomance, a school where students learn magic.
 But unlike Hogwarts, there are no teachers.
 The students are responsible for educating themselves, and at the end they either graduate—or die.

 The Scholomance series by Naomi Novak (who also wrote the critically acclaimed adult fantasy novels Uprooted and Spinning Silver) is a good choice for older teens and adults looking for books similar to Harry Potter, especially if the magical boarding school element is one of your favorite parts of the Potter books.
-The first book in the series is A Deadly Education.
-The second book is called The Last Graduate.
+The first book in the series is A Deadly Education, followed by The Last Graduate and The Golden Enclaves.

 The Magicians by Lev Grossman

 If you’re looking for a series like Harry Potter with a healthy dose of Narnia thrown in, The Magicians Trilogy by Lev Grossman is it.
 The series focuses on Quentin Coldwater, a high school math genius obsessed with Fillory, a fantasy land from a children’s book.
 When he’s admitted to a secret college for magicians, Quentin quickly learns that Fillory is real and home to some very dark secrets.

 Author John Green says, “If you like the Harry Potter books, you should also read Lev Grossman’s Magicians series, which is a very knowing and wonderful take on the wizard school genre.”
 Given its mature themes and content, though, these books are probably best for adults and late teens at a high grade level.